 Outsourcing digital services is already a common practice, but it is still subject to fears and misconceptions every time it faces a new challenge.
 The rapidly changing business environment changes the "game rules" at lightning speed.
 We had 2019—the year of expansion and success—followed by a collapsed global economy in 2020.
 The tech industry was the least affected by the global crisis, but again, the fluctuations affected partnerships overseas.

-In 2022, we have a new challenge with tech layoffs, recessions, and hiring freezes.
+In 2022, we had a new challenge with tech layoffs, recessions, and hiring freezes.
+The crisis will surely be the new norm in 2023 as well.
 How will digital service outsourcing respond to those changes?
 How can businesses overcome their fears and start collaborating with international vendors in favor of their business objectives?

 Is it worth outsourcing?